gschramm/jupyer-testbook/_sources/mymarkdownfile.md

   name: python3
 ---

-# Here's my sample title
+# A chapter containing many things

 This is some sample text.

 (section-label)=
-## Here's my first section
+## A section containing code

 Here is a [reference to the intro](intro.md).
 Here is a reference to [](section-label).